ZacharyGodfrey/godot-game/README.md

 ## Description

-The game will be a small, open-world, third-person, exploration and puzzle game set on an island floating in the sky.
+The game will be a small, open-world, third-person, exploration and platformer game set on an island floating in the sky.
 The art style will be low-poly with a bright, happy color palette.
 The overall experience should feel relaxing, lightweight, and low-consequence.

-The player character will be an astronaut in a white spacesuit and helmet.

-On the island, there will be a man-made structure with many electronic systems that are without power.
-These will need to be powered on in various ways: flip a switch, plug in a cable, install batteries, uncover solar panels, unblock water flowing into a turbine, etc. As these systems are powered on, they will unlock other parts of the island to explore and restore.

-The primary goal of the game will be to fully restore power to the island structure.
+The primary goal of the game will be to fully explore the island - reaching all of the designated points of interest - by platforming.
 As a side goal, there will be a number of hidden objects spread around the world to be collected.

-As players observe the floating island, there are many questions they might ask:

-- How is this island floating in the sky?
-- Why did people build a structure on the island?
-- Why does the structure require so much electricity?
-- How has the structure fallen into disrepair?
-- How did we get to the island?
-- What happens when power is fully restored?

-If I were building a full-length game, it would be worth writing a backstory to answer these questions.
-Since this is a small game with a limited scope, it might be better to leave the player to imagine their own answers.

 ### Limitations: